HDG-Community/hdg-wiki-two/content/faq.md

 As a default, the simple answer is no. In practice, it’s a bit more complicated.
 A floret can become digitized, and if that happens they no longer have a body to decay.
 They are effectively immortal.
 There are also other side-tangents that approach the topic from different angles; The bioimmortal AU where florets don’t die, and the post-ascension universe in the distant future where everyone comes back.
 ### What if two Affini disagree on how to take care of a sophont?
 They work it out!
 How they resolve the conflict is up to the author.
 Affini understand each other to be well-meaning, so if a disagreement does pop-up they have many possible approaches for peaceful resolution.
+### How does digitization work?
+Digitization is, broadly, the act of transitioning a sophont from an organic body into a digital existence.
+There are two ways this is done in the Compact:
+- Scan digitization, where the sophont's mind is scanned and essentially copied.
+This results in an ortet (the original organic sophont, unchanged by the process) and a ramet, the resulting digital sophont.
+- Overgrowth digitization, which is where a haustoric implant is carefully engineered and guided to replace, and digitize, a sophont's biology cell by cell.
+Unlike scan digitization, this does not result in two sophonts, and the digitized sophont has a fully continuous experience.
 ## Questions About Affini
 ### What is Affini adolescence like?
 Affini experience a 0th bloom after being uplifted, but the details of what that looks like are kept deliberately vague for the same reason that all depictions of childhood within the Affini Compact are avoided.
 For more details check out [[writing-in-hdg|Writing in HDG]] and [[001-children-and-cgl|On Children, Age Regression, and CG/L Dynamics]].